LukichevaPolina/nlp_lab/README.md

 **accuracy** = 0.57, **f1_weighted** = 0.62

 ##### Details
-Grid parametrs search was made.
-Best parameters from gridsearch: {'criterion': 'gini', 'max_depth': 12}
+A search for optimal grid parameters was conducted.
+The optimal parameters identified through the grid search are as follows:  {'criterion': 'gini', 'max_depth': 12}

+We used the Stratified K-Fold approach because it is suitable for unbalanced data.

 ## DL algorithms
 ### CNN